SKaplanOfficial/Raycast-Pins/assets/placeholders_guide.md

 ### Why would I use placeholders?

 Placeholders allow pins to be more dynamic and context-aware.
 You can use placeholders to pin common _workflows_ rather than static items.
 For example, you can create a pin that saves the current webpage to a specific folder in Finder, or a pin that uploads selected text to GitHub Gist.
+You can also use placeholders to run workflows when a pin expires, for example to save the pin to a Note or to send an email.

 ------------------------